oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 ### End-to-end multi-layer event/fault management (valid for both)
-The Target is this use case is to have a full end-to-end multi-layer correlation of events at different layers and domains (e.g. operational-status changes reported at OTS/OMS/OCh/ODUk (optional), IP link level, LSP level, L3VPN/L2VPN level etc.) so that final root cause can be quickly identified and fixed (e.g. fibre cut vs coherent DWDM pluggable  failure).
+The Target in this use case is to have a full end-to-end multi-layer correlation of events at different layers and domains (e.g. operational-status changes reported at OTS/OMS/OCh/ODUk (optional), IP link level, LSP level, L3VPN/L2VPN level etc.) so that final root cause can be quickly identified and fixed (e.g. fibre cut vs coherent DWDM pluggable  failure).
 This use case is divided in two:
 * Correlation of ZR+ connection (OTSi service) operational-status with MC/NMC operational-status (‘valid for coherent pluggable)
 In this case, the target is to expose to the MDSC both the events/faults from the ZR+ connection (OTSi service) and ZR+ pluggables as well as for the MC/NMC associated to this ZR+ connection (OTSi service) in the DWDM Line system so that proper correlation can be performed at MDSC level
 * Correlation of coherent pluggable operational status, port status, Ethernet link operational status, IP link status